officialJCReyes/dell-esxi-plex/README.md

 For this project I used the following RAM: (INSERT LINK HERE)

 #### Storage
 I replaced all the drives in this server with seven 4 TB 2.5" SATA drives and one 120GB SSD.
-This will provide a 28 TB of raw storage, however, for redundancy we will be using RAID to have drive failovers in case drivers file.
+This will provide 28 TB of raw storage, however, for redundancy we will be using RAID to have drive failovers in case drivers file.
 Using RAID 5 will provide 24TB of raw storage and RAID 6 provides 20TB of raw storage.
 For my case, I will be using RAID 5 to have the maximum amount of storage available for my media.

 #### PCI Expansion
 I had a spare quad-port NIC lying around at my office that I decided to throw into the PCIex8 port to dedicate a NIC per VM.
 This is NOT necessary as you can share the two NICs that are built into the server.